-I aim to offer you a safe and accepting space where we can explore your issue, so that you will gain understanding, insight and perspective that will help you to move forward.
-As a humanistically trained counsellor, I believe in the centrality of the therapeutic relationship in the therapeutic process.
-I work alongside you, to help you to find your own path; I won’t tell you what to do or give you advice; rather we will work together to find what is right for you.
+I am a warm and compassionate person.
+I shall offer you a safe and accepting space where we can explore what is going on for you and what it is that you want to gain through therapy.
+We shall work together collaboratively with your focus, with the aim that you will gain understanding, insight and perspective that will help you to move forward.
+As a humanistically trained counsellor, I believe that the therapeutic relationship we establish is crucial to the success of the therapeutic process.
+I shall work alongside you, to help you to find your own path; I won’t tell you what to do or give you advice; rather we will work together to find what is right for you.

 I work in an integrative way.
 This means that I draw on my core humanistic training together with the knowledge and experience gained from further professional development, to offer what is most relevant and helpful to you.
 I work short term and long term depending on your specific needs.

 Before I moved into private work in 2017, I had over 10 years’ experience of working in the NHS based within GP surgeries and working with clients referred by their GPs.
 I routinely encountered and worked with a huge range of client issues from anxiety and depression to sexual abuse and identity issues.
 In addition to this I have worked at Scarborough Sixth Form College, Leeds Trinity University and also as a volunteer counsellor at York Women's Counselling, where I saw vulnerable women for longer term therapy.

 I offer sessions from The Raylor Centre in York - a calm space, conveniently located in James Street and with free parking and cycle racks, also on a bus route - and from a private room in the Eversley Park Centre in Sherburn.